oskar-c/SH-1.3/README.txt

 3. Open the "build" folder
 4. Open the "Debug" folder
 5. Run the "SH_executable" file
 6. The program should run as expected!

-If you want to try it with different images, simply place your chosen image into the debug folder, and edit the "imread" function with your image filename.
+If you want to try it with different images, simply place your chosen image into the debug folder, and edit the "imread" function in "main.cpp" with your image filename.
+If you want to change the color range that is detected, change the values of "lowerColor" and "upperColor" in "main.cpp".